 Here’s the thing.
 Solving LEGO’s information security issues isn’t up to consumers like you and me; the LEGO Group needs to figure out how to keep confidential things confidential.
 Nevertheless, LEGO frequently asks fan sites to remove leaked photos, explaining that these leaks can enable other toy makers to come out with competing products earlier and hurt LEGO sales by making fans hold off on buying sets now in favor of sets later. (

 For the record, The LEGO Group has never attempted to exert editorial or any other kind of control over The Brothers Brick.
-Update: Okay, just once.)
+Update: Okay, not just once but twice.)

 But none of that is why The Brothers Brick won’t be posting links to these scans and photos.

 When photos of the Power Miners sets were first leaked, the comments about them were nearly universally negative.
 When higher-resolution photos became available, opinions started to turn, and with the actual release of the sets, it feels like many of us have actually found a lot to like in this new theme.

 It can be fun to say, “How much do you think it will cost?”, “Do you think it will be available here in Mozambique?”, “Wow!
 Is that a new X piece?”, and the standard “Meh.”
 Following the comments on the most recent set of leaked images, I see this pattern repeated over and over.

 Discussions about very early LEGO news are speculative at best and frequently seem to be proved wrong in the long run.
 Therefore, I believe they add little value to the conversation taking place within the broader LEGO fan community.
 I’m announcing this decision in an attempt to raise the level of discourse between all of us LEGO fans.
 By focusing on reliable, high-quality information rather than speculation, I believe we’ll have more interesting and relevant conversations here on The Brothers Brick.